louisbyun/Creating-a-Simple-UEFI-Application-with-EDK2-and-Visual-Studio-2022-A-Beginner-s-Guide/README.md

    build
    ```

+## Step 3: Run the UEFI Application on Real Hardware
+Format your flash drive with FAT32 partition.
+Then create a folders EFI/BOOT.
+Then copy the HelloWorldApplication.efi file to the EFI/BOOT folder.
+Rename the HelloWorldApplication.efi file to BOOTX64.EFI.
+Then plug the flash drive into your UEFI-enabled hardware and boot from it.
+You should see the following output:

+Hello World!

+Press any key to boot...!

 By following these steps, you should be able to create, build, and run a simple UEFI application that prints "Hello, World!" on your screen.
 If you encounter any issues, make sure all paths are correct and all necessary tools are installed properly.